arifnrsk/BitLink/README.md

 ### Running the BitLink Project Locally
 To run the BitLink project locally using Live Server in VS Code:
-1. Open the project directory in VS Code.
+1. Open the Cordova project directory using the VS Code created earlier.
 2. Install the Live Server extension in VS Code.
 3. Open the www directory.
 4. Right-click the index.html file and select "Open with Live Server" from the context menu.